Aakash181/flixtube/README.md

 ## Installation

-## Flowchart of Flixtube production
+## Flowchart of production workstation of flixtube
 ![flowchart](flowchart1.gif)

 ## Flowchart of development and production